ray999/gag/README.md

   - **Premium Shop:** A special shop to purchase limited edition dogs with Robux.
 - **Stray Dogs:** Various stray dogs wander the world and can be found roaming around.
 - **Dog Models:** All dog models are tagged with unique IDs for asset tracking (1ac654213aa2686d08a8495700003cb1, 1ac654213aa2686d08a8495700003d3d, 1ac654213aa2686d08a8495700003ec7, 1ac654213aa2686d08a8495700003f40) and define a `PrimaryPart` for positioning.
+- **Dog IDs:** Each adopted dog now receives a unique GUID and is stored as a table `{Id, Name, Request}`.
+Client interfaces display these IDs and use them for request completion.
 - **Economy System:**
   - **DogCoins:** The primary in-game currency.
 Players automatically receive 500 DogCoins every minute (testing).
   - **Robux:** Used for purchasing exclusive, limited-edition dogs.